markmoxon/elite-over-econet/1-source-files/README.md

 This folder contains the source files for the Elite Compendium.

+* [basic-programs](basic-programs) contains the source code for BASIC files such as ElScore and ElDebug

 * [main-sources](main-sources) contains the source code for the disc images and README file

+* [server-files](server-files) contains files for the Elite over Econet accounts on the TNMoC Econet Cloud

 The bulk of the source code comes from the project's submodules.